egonw/RaMID/ramid.md

  build()
  install()
 ```
 - Way 2.
-Using docker image of RaMID
+Using docker image of RaMID.<br>
  The image can be pulled from repo:
 ```sh
  docker pull container-registry.phenomenal-h2020.eu/phnmnl/ramid
 ```